 Another Hit for Vince

-Vince Staples’ first time in Minnesota was a success.
+Vince Staples’ first time at the Palace was a success.
 The crowd was in his hands from the beginning, and his truly mesmerizing and unique delivery was fascinating throughout.
 As if Staples hadn’t already won the night, he ended with a touching tribute video to good friend Mac Miller, for which the gratified crowd stayed long after Vince had left the stage.